OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 ### -PercentComplete

-Specifies the percentage of the activity that is completed.
-Use the value -1 if the percentage complete is unknown or not applicable.
+Specifies the percentage of the activity that's completed.
+Use the value `-1` if the percentage complete is unknown or not applicable.

 ```yaml
 Type: System.Int32